apache/pulsar/site2/docs/cookbooks-message-dispatch-throttling.md

 batch to read(see [Estimate the amount of data to be read from the Storage](#Estimate-the-amount-of-data-to-be-read-from-the-Storage)), but the sum of all the number of messages in batches may already exceed the flow threshold.
 - Cause-2: The logic of the dispatch throttling is: `1.get remaining amount` -> `2.load data` -> `3.deduct amount`, If
-there are two process `a & b` are executed in parallel, it is possible to execute in this order:
+there are two process "dispatch replay messages(we call it `a`)" and "dispatch non-replay messages(we call it `b`)" in the same subscription are executed in parallel, it is possible to execute in this order:
 `process-a: 1.get remaining amount` -> `process-a: 2.load data` -> `process-b: 1.get remaining amount` ->
 `process-b: 2.load data` -> `process-a: 3.deduct amount` -> `process-b: 3.deduct amount`, both `process-a` and
 `process-b` dispatch enough messages, and the total number exceeds the threshold.